White ribbon template 3

 I believe that we as men need to keep up the conversation relating to ending domestic and Aboriginal family violence going until we seen an it end to this in all of our communities.
 Read more

-Suzanne is the Project Lead for Eldercare’s White Ribbon Workplace Accreditation Program.
-She looks forward to continuing to support White Ribbon and raise awareness of the issue of violence against women.
-Suzanne seeks to make changes to the legal system to better support women to remain resilient and make perpetrators accountable.
+Suzanne looks forward to continuing to support White Ribbon and raise awareness of the issue of violence against women.
+She seeks to make changes to the legal system to better support women to remain resilient and make perpetrators accountable.

 Robyn is passionate about being an Advocate as she previously experienced the impacts of family violence.
 Her mission is to educate and bring awareness to women that domestic violence against women is not ok and there is help out there